-There are two studies that assessed the diagnostic performance of HPI in surgical patients.
+There are three studies that assessed the diagnostic performance of HPI in surgical patients.
 The first retrospective clinical validation study, to assess the diagnostic performance of HPI to predict hypotensive and non-hypotensive events, included 52 surgical patients.
-Table 14-5 provides the patient demographics.
+Table 14-5 on page 247 provides the patient demographics.
 The number of hypotensive event segments included in the analysis was 1058 and the total number of non-hypotensive event segments included in the analysis was 521.

 The second retrospective clinical validation study, included 204 patients, and provides further evidence regarding the diagnostic performance of HPI to predict hypotensive and non-hypotensive events.
-Table 14-5 provides the patient demographics.
+Table 14-5 on page 247 provides the patient demographics.
 The number of hypotensive event segments included in the analysis was 1923 and the total number of non-hypotensive event segments included in the analysis was 3731.